Melania Trump Could Be Vital To FBI’s Probe Into Michael Cohen, According To ‘Business Insider’

-Melania Trump could be vital to the FBI with their investigation into Michael Cohen and a “hush money” payment made to adult entertainment star, Stormy Daniels.
+Melania Trump could be vital to the FBI with their investigation into Michael Cohen and a “hush money” payment made to adult entertainment star Stormy Daniels.
 How the first lady factors into the probe might play a significant role in how everything shakes out in the end.

 How Melania is material to this investigation is outlined by a legal expert who spoke with Business Insider.
 Paul S. Ryan, vice president of policy and litigation at the watchdog group Common Cause, uses a prior investigation that parallels the one Cohen finds himself in.
 It boils down to timing and motivation.